 Fr.
 Brian Zumbrum’s homilies and reflections are posted weekly at Leaven in the World.
 To see the archive of all his posts, just click here: Salesian Sermons

-PROTIP: You can take a look at the Sunday readings here.
-This homily focuses on the Gospel reading.
+PROTIP: You can take a look at the readings here.
+This homily focuses on the theme of the Eucharist.

 So a few years ago, I had the opportunity to travel to Italy with my family.
 We spent two weeks traveling up and down the peninsula, soaking in the sights, sounds and local cuisine.